 For example, juniors under 4 feet (48 inches) should use a driver with more loft (e.g. 20 degrees).
 As their swing speed increases, juniors from 4 feet to 5+ feet tall, will transition into drivers with less loft – e.g. starting with 18 degrees and move up to 12 degrees or less.

-Modern technology definitely helps – e.g. with accuracy and distance on off center shots.
+Modern technology definitely helps with accuracy and distance, especially with off center hits.
 In recent years some of the major manufacturers have begun making junior specific drivers (e.g. lighter club heads, appropriately matched flex and weight shafts, low kick point, junior grips, adjustable weights etc.) that also use the same technology employed in the high-end drivers used on the PGA and LPGA Tour.
 We will look at some of these below.

-Although both U.S.Kids and Flynn Golf make drivers for juniors older than 10 years old, we see many juniors start transitioning into light weight adult drivers around 9 to 11 years old.
+Both U.S.Kids and Flynn Golf make great drivers for juniors older than 10 years old.
+We also see many juniors start transitioning into light weight adult drivers around 9 to 11 years old.
 Very recently we have also seen juniors as young as 6 to 8 years old starting to use adult drivers with lighter weight heads and light weight, flexible shafts.

 If you do decide to move a very young junior (e.g. age 6-8) into an adult driver, make sure to have the driver properly fitted and not just chase a few extra yards at the potential downside of negatively affecting your junior's swing.